Alcott Skei Gwentshe: Political activity

-After Gwentshe's ‘prayer meeting’, he was banned under the Suppression of Communism Act from attending meetings of any sort for six months.
-He was found guilty of violating the banning order on March 26, 1953 and sentenced to nine years imprisonment.
+After Gwentshe's 'prayer meeting', he was banned under the Suppression of Communism Act from attending meetings of any sort for six months.
+He was found guilty of violating the banning order on March 26, 1953, and sentenced to nine years imprisonment.
 After his release, he attended a Liberal Party meeting in February, 1954 where he advocated that black people have direct positions on the municipal bodies.
 The East London municipality then urged the government to banish Gwentshe.
 He was banished from the Duncan village in the Red Location (township), to Maviljan Farm in Pilgrims Rest in the Eastern Transvaal.
 Gwentshe and Joel Lengesi became the first people banished from East London in 1954.

-Upon arrival in Pilgrims Rest, Gwentshe declined offered employment job.
+Upon arrival in Pilgrims Rest, Gwentshe declined the employment he had been offered.
 The government believed that he was being visited by and receiving financial support from the ANC.
 Because his home was in an urban area, the government decided to move him to a rural area to have better monitor his actions.
 In April 1955, he was banished to the Native Trust Farm Frenchdale, located in what is now known as Mafikeng, in the North West province.
 In 1956, he was arrested in Mafikeng for disobeying the order of the Governor-General to remain on the farm Frenchdale as he was alleged to be living in Mafikeng location.
 He was released on bail of £25 and with representation by lawyer Joe Slovo, he was found not guilty of contravening his banishment order.

-In August 1956, Can Themba, writer and editor of ‘Drum’ magazine, released an exposé on the Frenchdale ‘concentration camp,’ titled ‘Banned to the bush.’
+In August 1956, Can Themba, writer and editor of 'Drum' magazine, released an exposé on the Frenchdale 'concentration camp,' titled 'Banned to the bush.'
 The exposé focused extensively on Gwentshe.
 In 1957, he was permitted to return to his home village, Tsomo, in the Transkei, now Eastern Cape province.
 His banishment order was revoked in June 1960.

 The withdrawal document of his banishment was written in Afrikaans, bearing the signatures of then president CR Swart, Prime Minister HF Verwoerd, and Minister MDC de Wet Nel.
 The document noted that despite accusations of misconduct, no evidence was found.
 The Police Commissioner did not object to his return.

 Gwentshe died on the 27th of October 1966 of unknown causes in the Eastern Cape.
 Documentation by the Truth and Reconciliation Commission noted that family members believed Gwentshe was poisoned by members of the security branch two years after his detention.